Colin Davidson (artist): Portraits

 Since 2010 Davidson's work has been concerned with the human face and the resulting large scale head paintings are now recognised internationally.
 His portraits of Brad Pitt, Seamus Heaney and Michael Longley are held in the collection of the Smithsonian National Portrait Gallery in Washington DC, the Ulster Museum in Belfast and the National Gallery of Ireland in Dublin respectively.

-A permanent exhibition of Davidson's work is on display at Lyric Theatre, Belfast, where he personally presented his work to Her Majesty Queen Elizabeth II and the President of Ireland during the Royal visit to Northern Ireland in 2012.
+A permanent exhibition of Davidson's work is on display at Lyric Theatre, Belfast, where he personally presented his work to Queen Elizabeth II and the President of Ireland during the Royal visit to Northern Ireland in 2012.

 Davidson's work has been exhibited in the BP Portrait Award at the National Portrait Gallery in London in 2011, 2012 and 2013.In 2012 he won the Visitors' Choice Award.

 In December 2015 Davidson was commissioned by Time magazine to paint German Chancellor Angela Merkel, for the cover for its "Person of the Year" issue.

 In 2016, Davidson was commissioned to paint a portrait of Queen Elizabeth II for Co-operation Ireland.
 This painting was unveiled at Crosby Hall in London by the Queen in November 2016.
 In the same year, he portrayed Jamie Dornan which he unveiled in his studio that year.

 In 2017, the National Portrait Gallery unveiled Davidson's portrait of Ed Sheeran, a painting which has been acquired for its collection.

 In 2019, Bill Clinton unveiled an official portrait painted by Davidson.
 The painting now hangs in the Clinton Foundation, Little Rock, Arkansas.